-There is general agreement on the "progressive character" of the Land Law of 2001.
-However, this law and its supporting sub-decrees have yet to be fully implemented.
-NGOs in Cambodia report that only 10% to 20% of the law has been enforced.
+Insufficient Implementation of the Land Law There is general agreement on the "progressive character" of the Land Law of 2001.
+However, this law and its supporting subdecrees have yet to be fully implemented.
+NGOs in Cambodia report that only 10-20% of the law has been enforced.

-For example, Article 5 of the Land Law provides protection against eviction and, where eviction is unavoidable, fair compensation for the evictees.
-In 2005, more than 70 families were illegally and forcibly removed from Koc Pich Island, Phnom Penh, in the Tonle Bassac River.
-The island would be developed as a "satellite city", with the land valued at \$25 per square meter.
-After a long negotiation, the island's residents agreed to sell their land at \$5.25 per square meter, and thereafter left the island.
-Other families were able to get \$12 per square meter.
+For example, Article 5 of the Land Law of 2001 provides protection against eviction and, where eviction is unavoidable, fair compensation, for the evictees.
+In 2005, more than 70 families were illegally and forcibly evicted from Koc Pich Island, Phnom Penh, in the Tonle Bassac River.
+The island would be developed as a "satellite city," and the land was valued at US\$25 per square meter.
+After a long negotiation with the residents of the island, the latter agreed to sell their land at US\$5.25 per square meter, and thereafter left the island.
+Other families were able to get US\$12 per square meter.

-Article 18 and 19 of the Land Law set a ceiling of 10,000 ha for concessions.
+Article 18 and 19 of the Land Law of 2001 set a ceiling of 10,000 hectares for concessions.
 However, the government continues to grant ELCs for areas that are beyond the mandated ceiling.

-Another sub-decree of the Land Law yet to be adopted by the government is that which recognizes and provides for the registration of the land rights of indigenous peoples.
+Another sub-decree of the Land Law of 2001 that has yet to be adopted by the government is that which recognizes and provides for the registration of the land rights of indigenous peoples.

-Lack of Access to Land As A Determinant of Poverty
+Lack of Access to Land as a Determinant of Poverty

 Farming households that own a hectare of land, or less, are unable to earn enough income for subsistence.
-In Cambodia, 45% of households own less than 0.5 ha.
+In Cambodia, 40% of households own less than 0.5 hectare.